akuprym/SwipeImage/README.md

-App with a swiping mechanism similar to dating apps like Tinder.
+The App with a swiping mechanism similar to dating apps like Tinder.

 Users can swipe left (dislike) or swipe right (like) on images downloaded from the Unsplash API.